Deamonio/Deamonio/README.md

 I'm a passionate software engineer focusing on AI and Web Development.
 I love building innovative solutions and connecting with other developers.

+# Hexaive Brand Story

+The world is built on countless codes.
+At Hexaive, we connect these intricate pieces to create one seamless, intelligent system.

+**Hexaive** is a brand born from the harmony of **hexagons** and **hives**.
+The hexagon—nature’s most efficient shape—symbolizes structure and stability, while the hive represents collaboration and purpose.
+By combining these two ideas, we embrace a vision of **connecting every code to build a better future**.

+At Hexaive, we go beyond just writing code.
+We give meaning to every line.
+We create an ecosystem where developers and technology **work in sync**.

+What we build isn’t just software—it’s the **foundation of the future**.
+And what we connect isn’t just data—it’s **people, ideas, and possibilities**.

 ## 🛠️ Current Focus

 - 🔭 Actively developing: [Gizmo: A Raising College student Game](https://github.com/hexagon-bh/Gizmo)